IceWizard7/terminal-widgets/docs/widget_guide.md

             some_func(widget, ...)
 ```

-This function will get called whenever a key is pressed.
+This function will get called whenever a key is pressed in your widget.

 Initialize function example: